tstein/mirror-minder/doc/setting_up.md

    mirror-minder into, and the directory you want it use for its workdir.
 5. Create an environment file (`~$USERNAME/.config/systemd/user/mirror-minder.env`) and add `GH_TOKEN=` with a github access token.
-This should be a fine-grained personal access token, and only needs read/write permissions on issues.
-(Note that the github user must be an owner of the repo you're reporting issues to, which means a member of the Termux github organization for Termux project repos.)
-Give it a lifetime of <=365 days and set multiple reminders to rotate it.
+This should be a fine-grained personal access token:
+   * set the resource owner to the Termux org
+   * choose an expiration date, and set multiple reminders to rotate it before then
+   * select only the repo you will report issues to
+   * grant read and write access to issues on the repo
 6. As the target user, `systemctl --user daemon-reload && systemctl --user enable --now mirror-minder`
 7. As the target user, `systemctl --user status mirror-minder` should immediately show